Age Structured Epidemic Model under Vaccination with Vector Transmission: Conclusion

 \section{Conclusion}

-In this work, we developed an age-structured vector–host model for dengue transmission that incorporates vaccination with explicit dependence on time since vaccination.
-By reducing the full system and formulating the endemic equilibrium as a fixed-point problem, we established existence and uniqueness under a biologically meaningful weak transmission condition.
-The analysis shows how age-dependent vaccination and vaccine efficacy influence long-term disease persistence through their impact on both human and mosquito populations.
+In this work, we developed an age-structured vector--host model for dengue transmission that incorporates vaccination with explicit dependence on time since vaccination.
+By integrating over the vaccination-age variable, the model is reduced to an age-dependent system, and the endemic equilibrium is characterized as a fixed-point problem for the infected mosquito population.
+Existence and uniqueness of the endemic equilibrium are then established under a biologically meaningful threshold condition in terms of the basic reproduction number, using monotonicity arguments and the intermediate value theorem.
+The analysis demonstrates how vaccination and vaccination-age-dependent efficacy reduce endemic infection levels by lowering the susceptible human population, which in turn reduces the infection pressure on mosquitoes.
 Numerical simulations support the theoretical findings and illustrate the role of vaccine efficacy in reducing infection levels across age groups.
 The framework provides a mathematically rigorous basis for studying age-targeted vaccination strategies in vector-borne diseases and can be extended to include more detailed vector dynamics or waning immunity mechanisms.